LeoFuso/argo/README.md

 ## Static Analysis 🔍

-This template is using [**ktlint**](https://github.com/pinterest/ktlint) with the [ktlint-gradle](https://github.com/jlleitschuh/ktlint-gradle) plugin to format your code.
+This repository is using [**ktlint**](https://github.com/pinterest/ktlint) with the [ktlint-gradle](https://github.com/jlleitschuh/ktlint-gradle) plugin to format your code.
 To reformat all the source code as well as the buildscript you can run the `ktlintFormat` gradle task.

-This template is also using [**detekt**](https://github.com/arturbosch/detekt) to analyze the source code, with the configuration that is stored in the [detekt.yml](config/detekt/detekt.yml) file (the file has been generated with the `detektGenerateConfig` task).
+This repository is also using [**detekt**](https://github.com/arturbosch/detekt) to analyze the source code, with the configuration that is stored in the [detekt.yml](config/detekt/detekt.yml) file (the file has been generated with the `detektGenerateConfig` task).

 ## CI ⚙️

-This template is using [**GitHub Actions**](https://github.com/cortinico/kotlin-android-template/actions) as CI.
+This repository is using [**GitHub Actions**](https://github.com/cortinico/kotlin-android-template/actions) as CI.
 You don't need to setup any external service and you should have a running CI once you start using this template.

-There are currently the following workflows available:
+The following workflows are available:
-- [Validate Gradle Wrapper](.github/workflows/gradle-wrapper-validation.yml) - Will check that the gradle wrapper has a valid checksum
+- [Validate Gradle Wrapper](.github/workflows/gradle-wrapper-validation.yml) – Checks that the gradle wrapper has a valid checksum.
-- [Pre Merge Checks](.github/workflows/pre-merge.yaml) - Will run the `preMerge` tasks as well as trying to run the Gradle plugin.
+- [Pre Merge Checks](.github/workflows/pre-merge.yaml) – Executes the `preMerge` tasks as well as trying to run the Gradle plugin.
-- [Publish to Plugin Portal](.github/workflows/publish-plugin.yaml) - Will run the `publishPlugin` task when pushing a new tag.
+- [Publish to Plugin Portal](.github/workflows/publish-plugin.yaml) – Executes the `publishPlugin` task when pushing a new tag.

 ## Contributing 🤝

-Feel free to open a issue or submit a pull request for any bugs/improvements.
+Feel free to open an issue or submit a pull request for any bugs/improvements.

-## License 📄
+## License

-This template is licensed under the MIT License - see the [License](License) file for details.
+This plugin is licensed under the MIT License.
+See the [License](License) file for details.
-Please note that the generated template is offering to start with a MIT license but you can change it to whatever you wish, as long as you attribute under the MIT terms that you're using the template.